 The triangle bounded by High Road, Palmers Road and Bowes Road had filled with good quality housing by 1867, but went downmarket because the middle classes could not be persuaded to live so near to the lunatic asylum at Colney Hatch.
 The invention of the ‘New Southgate’ name was primarily a device designed to dissociate the settlement from the madness of Colney Hatch.

 The church of St Paul, New Southgate was consecrated in 1873.
-Shown in the photo on the right, the Railway Hotel was adorned with a castle-like extension in 1887.
+Shown in the photo below, the Railway Hotel was adorned with a castle-like extension in 1887.
 Much later it was accordingly renamed The Turrets.